top of page

 Hey friend,

-One of the first questions I used to ask myself was, “When’s the best time to meditate?”
-And honestly, the best time is whenever it fits into your life in a way that feels good—not forced.
-That said, I’ve found there’s something really beautiful about meditating in the morning.
-The world feels quieter.
-Your mind hasn’t been pulled in ten different directions yet.
-Even just a few minutes of stillness right after waking up can shift your entire day.
-It helps you move through the hours with more calm, more clarity, and way less reactivity.
+That said, there’s something really beautiful about meditating in the morning.
+The world is quieter.
+Your mind hasn’t yet been pulled in ten different directions.
+Even a few minutes of stillness after waking can shift the entire tone of your day.
+It helps you move through your hours with more calm, more clarity, and a little less reactivity.

-If you’re just starting out, don’t worry about doing it “right.”
-You don’t need incense, a special cushion, or silence so perfect you can hear a pin drop.
-I started by sitting on the edge of my bed, eyes half-closed, with my phone timer set to five minutes.
-I just focused on my breath—feeling the inhale, feeling the exhale.
-And of course, my mind wandered.
-A lot.
-That’s part of it.
-Meditation isn’t about emptying your brain, it’s about noticing when your thoughts drift and gently guiding your attention back.
-It’s a practice, not a performance.
+If you’re just starting out, let go of the idea of doing it “right.”
+You don’t need incense, a special cushion, or complete silence.
+I started sitting on the edge of my bed, eyes half-closed, phone timer set for five minutes.
+I focused on my breath feeling the inhale, feeling the exhale.

-So if you’ve been waiting for a sign to try meditation, maybe this is it.
 Start small.
-Be kind to yourself.
+Be gentle with yourself.
 Light a candle if you want, or don’t.
 Sit by a window.
 Put on soft music.
-Or just close your eyes wherever you are and take a few deep breaths.
+Or simply close your eyes wherever you are and take a few slow breaths.
 It’s not about what it looks like.
 It’s about how it feels.

 Sending you calm, light, and a moment of peace whenever you need it.